Automattic/vip-code-samples/60-query-optimization/README.md

 2. Remove the [child categories](https://vip.wordpress.com/documentation/term-queries-should-consider-include_children-false/).
 That's accomplished by adding the `include_children` attribute below.

+⚠ Note: the 'after' attribute only sets a date, not a time.
+That means the SQL will look like '2019-06-06 00:00:00' rather than '2019-06-06 12:53:16'
+The reason for this is to avoid having a bunch of different queries where the only difference is the minutes and seconds.
+That defeats MySQL's [built in query caching](https://mariadb.com/kb/en/library/query-cache/), and can reduce performance.

 ```php
 function my_performance_improvement_query_filter( $query ) {
 	if ( is_admin() || ! $query->is_main_query() ) {